 Betty Sumrall was an incredible prayer warrior and prayed for her family constantly.
 Lester saw some very miraculous events in their lives.
 One day she was diagnosed with breast cancer.
 She surrounded herself with women who would pray for her on a regular basis.
 During the night in the midst of this battle Jesus came into her room and touched her.
 She was healed from that time on.
 When Lester's grandfather had a stroke he became incapacitated.
 He could not feed or clothe himself.
 The family brought him into their house and Betty decided to get the women's prayer group to pray for him.
 They led him to Christ and began to pray.
 He was in a wheelchair and could not move his legs or arms.
 The power of God came upon him and he got up out of the wheelchair and could walk and move his arms.
 He returned home to live fifteen more years on his own.

 Lester got in with a "bad crowd" and dropped out of school at sixteen.
 Shortly after he began to have health problems and spit up blood.
 He was diagnosed with tuberculosis, a veritable death sentence.
 He continued to worsen and dropped to 93 pounds and become bedridden.
 Once more his mother called her prayer warriors together to regularly pray for Lester.
-On his seventeenth birthday the doctor declared he was about to die and even went to write the death certificate.
+On his seventeenth birthday the doctor declared he was about to die and even wrote the death certificate.
 In the night God gave Lester a vision.
 On one side of his bed was a coffin on the other side of the bed was a bible.
-He was given a clear choice, either preach the gospel or die of tuberculosis that night!
+He was given a clear choice - either preach the gospel or die of tuberculosis that night!
 He decided to preach the gospel.
 He was healed and the next morning he ate food for the first time in a long time, and within three weeks had packed his bag to hit the evangelistic trail.

 It was a rough start.
 Lester and a fishing buddy, who went along as a song leader, hit the back woods of the deep south.
 They were unpolished and hard on people as Lester preached his messages.
 Something must have been working because everywhere he went he got a group big enough to start a church and he would send to his denomination to send for a pastor for the new group.
 Hundreds were saved.
 Seeing his success they ordained him.